metal-stack/metalctl/docs/metalctl_network_allocate.md

 ### Options

 ```
-      --addressfamily string     addressfamily of the network to acquire  [optional]
+      --addressfamily string     addressfamily of the network to acquire, if not specified the network inherits the address families from the parent [optional]
   -d, --description string       description of the network to create. [optional]
       --dmz                      use this private network as dmz. [optional]
   -h, --help                     help for allocate
-      --ipv4-prefix-length int   ipv4 prefix bit length of network to create, defaults to default child prefix length of the parent network. [optional]
+      --ipv4-prefix-length int   ipv4 prefix bit length of the network to create, defaults to default child prefix length of the parent network. [optional]
-      --ipv6-prefix-length int   ipv6 prefix bit length of network to create, defaults to default child prefix length of the parent network. [optional]
+      --ipv6-prefix-length int   ipv6 prefix bit length of the network to create, defaults to default child prefix length of the parent network. [optional]
       --labels strings           labels for this network. [optional]
   -n, --name string              name of the network to create. [required]
       --partition string         partition where this network should exist. [required]